 MINDS established the Doctoral Dissertation Award program to recognize and encourage superior research on the theoretical foundations of data science by doctoral candidates at the Johns Hopkins University.
-The award is presented each year at the MINDS Symposium, this year to be held on October 23, and is accompanied by a prize of $1,000.
+The award is presented each year at the MINDS Symposium, this year to be held on October 23, where the receipt will give a talk on their work, and is accompanied by a prize of $1,000.

 Eligibility: Johns Hopkins Ph.D. graduates are eligible, and only the student’s advisor may nominate a dissertation.
 For each year’s award cycle, a nominated dissertation must have been successfully defended within the previous academic year: nominations for the 2020 award will be open for students having defended their thesis between September 1st 2019 and August 31st 2020.

 Selection Criteria: Applications will be reviewed by an awards committee for technical depth and significance of the research contribution, as well as potential impact on theory and practice.

 Deadline: Applications will be received until October 9, 2020, 11:59 pm EST.

 Submission Instructions: Nominations are to be submitted by the student’s advisor only, and they should be emailed to firstname.lastname@example.org.
 The nomination package should include the following material: